ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 The newly created host then appears on the main system under Hosts.

-If this does not happen, please reboot both hosts. first the master, then the slave.
+If that doesn't happen, please reboot both hosts. first the master, then the slave.

 ## Multihost with different subnets
 ** If both ioBroker hosts are in different subnets, ...